DeepRank/Deeprank-GNN/docs/tutorial.train_model.rst

 - **r2_score**: R^2 (coefficient of determination) regression score function

 .. note::
-  All classification metrics can be calculated on continuous targets as soon as a threshold is provided to binarise the data
+  All classification metrics can be calculated on continuous targets as soon as a threshold is provided to binarise the data.

 >>> train_metrics = model.get_metrics('train', threshold = 4.0)
 >>> print('training set - accuracy:', train_metrics.accuracy)